 Purchase items to embellish walls or make them yourself.
 Minecraft-themed wall art includes:

 - Wall torches - Although they can also sit on tables, mount these cool torches to the wall or you might never see them again.
 One corner flips down exposing two keyhole mounting slots, which you can attach to a couple of wall screws.
-Find them at Target and Walmart.

 DIY Minecraft Art